ADHD Guide

 This template makes the path obvious for every project.
 Not just the ones your brain happens to click with.
 All of them.

-Break It Down — sub-tasks auto-distributed across days
+Break It Down worksheet — map sub-tasks across your days

-Done Tracker — progress bar + milestone celebrations
+Done Tracker — fill-in progress bar + milestone checkpoints

 Built-in buffer time — because ADHD brains need it